-Override where Nextcloud stores update files while updating.
-Useful in situations where the default datadirectory is on network disk like NFS, or is otherwise restricted.
+Override the location where Nextcloud stores update files during updates.

+Useful when the default datadirectory is on a network disk like NFS or is otherwise restricted.
 Defaults to the value of datadirectory if unset.

-If set, the value MUST be located outside of the installation directory of Nextcloud and writable by the Web server user.
+If set, the directory must be located outside the Nextcloud installation directory and writable by the web server user.